SmithWillSuffice/ohanga-pai/content/blog/44_sat_redo.md

 it rolls around the perimeter, it must be exactly the same as the speed of the coin center.
 Why is that so?
 It is simply because the coin is rigid.
 Imagine shrinking the coin radius to $0$, the centre would then be the contact point.
 It has to be moving at the same speed.
+Another way to see the same result is to calculate it directly.

 Thus $v_p = v_c$, hence,
 $$